boyserk84/UnityReactNative/README.md

 https://docs.unity3d.com/Manual/android-gradle-overview.html

 We need to do this because of the followings:
-- `React` does not support 64 bit.
+- `React` does NOT support 64 bit.
 - Avoid exceed the limit of Android dex counts.
 - Unity uses old `Gradle` version, which lacks some of the functionality we may need (i.e. ability to exclude 64 bit).